ericharding/blog/content/blog/xinetd/index.md

 # Enter xinetd

 [xinetd](https://en.wikipedia.org/wiki/Xinetd) is an internet [super-server](https://en.wikipedia.org/wiki/Super-server) originally written in 2003 or earlier.
-It is still [actively maintained](https://github.com/openSUSE/xinetd) and included in most Linux distributions.
-Unlike most of the options I considered it's written in plain C so it uses a bare minimum of resources.
+It is still [actively maintained](https://GitHub.com/openSUSE/xinetd) and included in most Linux distributions.
+Unlike most of the options, I considered it's written in plain C so it uses a bare minimum of resources.

 Xinetd works in the Unix tradition of doing one simple thing and doing it well.
 It will listen on a port (in our case a TCP port) and when something connects it will start a process and map the stdin/stdout to the socket.
 That's it!
 Since your process only needs to read/write from standard input/output you have a lot of flexibility in what you use to handle the response.
 Xinetd will start a new copy of the process for each request so if it crashes the socket will be closed and the next request starts fresh.

 ## Configure NGINX

-First lets get the NGINX config out of the way.
+First, let's get the NGINX config out of the way.

-We don't want to open a new port on our firewall just for xinetd so we'll do a proxy_pass from our webserver to hit a port on localhost.
+We don't want to open a new port on our firewall just for xinetd so we'll do a proxy_pass from our web server to hit a port on localhost.
 This will also let NGINX handle HTTPS so the data going over the intent is encrypted.

 ```nginx
 location /update {